Birth defects: facts & figures

 Because of the small numbers of defects observed in this dataset, it is difficult to draw conclusions about the differences in birth defect rates among racial and ethnic categories.

-Hispanic women have highest rates of NTDs and gastroschisis
+Hispanic women have highest rates of NTDs

 In Hennepin and Ramsey counties, Hispanic women have the highest rate of neural tube defects (NTDs).
 Nationally, Hispanic women are more at risk for NTDs than any other racial or ethnic group.
 More than half of NTDs can be prevented if women eat foods high in folate or take a folic acid supplement every day.
 According to MN PRAMS data, Hispanic women also report lower daily folic acid intake than other racial and ethnic groups.